 The Power of Speech elective aims to improve students' public speaking skills.
-Through presentation design, execution, appraisal and review of numerous presentations students will gain an insight into what elements are required to create and deliver a powerful and engaging speech or presentation.
+Through presentation design, execution, appraisal and review of numerous presentations students will gain an insight into what elements are required to create and deliver a powerful and engaging speech or presentation on a number of different topics.

 Students will have opportunities to deliver presentations as individuals and in groups.
-They will be required to present compulsory topics as well as deliver topics of their own choice.
+They will be required to present on compulsory topics as well as deliver topics of their own choice.
 Students will be involved in peer assessment in combination with providing feedback for their peers.
-Students also analyse a selection of online presentations and examine what makes them engaging.
+Students also analyse a selection of online and historic presentations and examine what makes them engaging.

-The intention of "The Power of Speech" to:
+The intention of "The Power of Speech" is to:

-• Offer an opportunity for Year 9 students to develop confidence in public speaking / develop skills in the use of Audio-Visual tools to enhance public speaking / develop skills in the area of audience engagement and interaction.
+• Offer an opportunity for Year 9 students to develop confidence in public speaking, and develop skills in the use of Audio-Visual tools to enhance public speaking.
+This will develop skills in the area of audience engagement and interaction.